Mandatory Paid Leave Ends with the Expiration of the Families First Coronavirus Response Act (FFCRA)

 We encourage our employees to be in control of their benefits.
 Employees can sign up and access their benefits at MyBenefits.

 As the Benefits Staff, we are committed to providing excellent service to our employees.
-If you have any questions, please contact us via email at firstname.lastname@example.org or call 217-581-5825 and we will be more than happy to assist you.
+If you have any questions, please contact us via email at firstname.lastname@example.org or call 217-581-5825.

 The IRS announced that pension limitations governing the 457 plans will not increase for 2021.
 Therefore, the elective deferral (contribution) limit for employees who participate in deferred compensation remain at $19,500 limits to $39,000.
 The age 50 catch-up contribution limit will also remain at $6,500 making the total contribution limit for those aged 50 and older $26,000 for the 2021 tax year.